jbannick/hellokata-java/src/modules/custom_images/hellomodimages/README.md

 The app should build:

-a.
-A directory, mods, that contains appmod.jar
-b.
+* a.
 An image directory tree, appmod-image-linux, that contains a subset of the Java runtime environment that will run on Linux
-c.
+* b.
 An image directory tree, appmod-image-macos, that contains a subset of the Java runtime environment that will run on a Mac
-d.
+* c.
 An image directory tree, appmod-image-win64, that contains a subset of the Java runtime environment that will run on Windows
+* d.
+Additional directories used only during the build process

 5. At the command line, execute: run.sh